 The Only Thing We Have

-We can all probably agree that when we hold something in our hand, we possess it.
-Otherwise, do we possess anything?
+We can all probably agree that when we hold something in our hands, we possess it.
+Otherwise, do we really possess anything?
 Take, for example, an apple placed on a table.
 We may say “That is my apple,” or if we are speaking to someone who is a guest in our house, “I have an apple, would you like one?” referring to the apple on the table.
 However, if we are strict in our analysis, we, do not possess the apple on the table.
 To be correct, we could say, “there is an apple in the other room, would you like it?”
-The only time that we possess the apple is when it resides firmly in our hand, and even then, it seems as though, this fundamental notion of possession can be called into question.
-If we hold an apple in our hand for too long, won’t that perish as well?
-What is, is the driver of such change?
+The only time that we possess the apple is when it resides firmly in our hand, and even then, it seems as though, this fundamental notion of possession gets called into question.
+If we hold an apple in our hands for too long, won’t that perish as well?
+What is the driver of such change?

 “The world can be validly construed as forum for action, or as place of things.
 The former manner of interpretation – more primordial, and less clearly understood – finds its expression in the arts or humanities, in ritual, drama, literature, and mythology.
 The world as forum for action is a place of value, a place where all things have meaning.
 This meaning, which is shaped as a consequence of social interaction, is implication for action, or – at a higher level of analysis – implication for the configuration of the interpretive schema that produces or guides action.
 The latter manner of interpretation – the world as place of things – finds its formal expression in the methods and theories of science.
 Science allows for increasingly precise determination of the consensually validatable properties of things, and for efficient utilization of precisely determined things as tools (once the direction such use is to take has been determined, through application of more fundamental narrative processes).”
 Pg.
 15